ERGO-Code/HiGHS/docs/src/options/definitions.md

 - Default: "choose"

 ## [solver](@id option-solver)
-- Solver option: "simplex", "choose", "ipm" or "pdlp".
-If "simplex"/"ipm"/"pdlp" is chosen then, for a MIP (QP) the integrality constraint (quadratic term) will be ignored
+- Solver option: "simplex", "choose", "ipm", "hipo" or "pdlp".
+If "simplex"/"ipm"/"hipo"/"pdlp" is chosen then, for a MIP (QP) the integrality constraint (quadratic term) will be ignored
 - Type: string
 - Default: "choose"